 Niacinamide, a form of vitamin B3, powerfully lowers cortisol, decreases estrogen receptors and increases androgen receptor expression through SIRT1 inhibition (13).
 Start with 100mg a day.
 It also goes synergistically with gelatin to lower cortisol, estrogen, aromatase, prolactin and increases testosterone and DHT (glycine increase 5-AR).
 More on niacinamide here…

-22) Eat those chili peppers
+22) Eat those chilli peppers

 23) Win more

 Perhaps easier said than done, but winning more increases brain androgen receptors (16).
-This does not mean to pick more fights, as aggression and fight initiation behavior is associated with higher estrogen and cortisol, and is not a sign of mature manliness.
+This does not mean to pick more fights, as aggression and fight initiation behaviour is associated with higher estrogen and cortisol, and is not a sign of mature manliness.

 24) Tribulus Terrestris